Find the Right Warehouse Facility: 8 Priorities

 If backup power is not available and in good working condition on-site, product damage can occur.
 In refrigerated storage facilities, flood-related power outages may cause temperature changes, which can damage perishable or heat-sensitive goods.

-6. Compatibility of Goods and Services
+6. Compatibility of goods and services

 Boxes of cargo inside a warehouse icon.